pupil-labs/pupil-docs/neon/data-collection/first-recording/index.md

 ## 2. Install and Start the Neon Companion App.

-Next, install the Neon Companion App on your device:
+Next, install the Neon Companion app on your device:

 - Launch the **Google Play Store** app.
 It is already installed by default on your Companion Device.
 - Search for [**Neon Companion**](https://play.google.com/store/apps/details?id=com.pupillabs.neoncomp) in the Google Play Store and click install.
-- Start the Neon Companion App when the installation has finished.
+- Start the Neon Companion app when the installation has finished.
 - A couple of permission prompts will appear, which you need to accept.
 - First-time users need to sign up for a [Pupil Cloud](https://cloud.pupil-labs.com/) account.
 Sign up using your Google account, or create an account with an email address and password.